No they aren’t. You will have to do it at the proper age (most vets will fix them at 6 months of age).

 - Since we work with more than 1 litter of puppies at a time, we are unable to potty train them all.
 (They are treated like babies on a crib).
-We rather clean constantly than exposing them to the grass or floors which can have contagious diseases (which can be easily brought on our shoe soles after going to a vet, or after getting pet supplies from the pet store).
+We rather clean constantly than exposing them to the grass or floors that can possibly have contagious diseases (diseases can be easily brought on our shoe soles after going to a vet, or after getting pet supplies from the pet store).

-95% of our customers are very happy with their puppies ability to potty train and probably 5 to 10 percent may have a little more difficulty on this issue which can be solved by using a different method with consistency.
+95% of our customers are very happy with their puppy’s ability to potty train and probably 5 to 10 percent may have a little more difficulty on this issue which can be solved by using a different potty training method.

-Only within the family members, a knowledgeable breeder with lots of experience will never want to expose very young puppies to anything that can transmit a disease unless such puppy is advanced on vaccinations.
+Only within the family members, a knowledgeable breeder with lots of experience will never want to expose very young puppies to anything/anyone whom can transmit a disease unless such puppy is advanced on vaccinations.